-• Completing a cross-program human health risk assessment, implementing contaminated media screening for construction projects, and continuing operation of the interim remedial measures in Operable Unit 1.
-These efforts allowed the US EPA to determine that the Air Station has met the RCRA environmental h indicator for protection of human health.

-- Applying transferable aspects of the Air Station's highly successful UST Monitoring Strategy to the SWMU Cleanup Program.
+- Completing a cross-program human health risk assessment, implementing contaminated media screening for construction projects, and continuing operation of the interim remedial measures in Operable Unit 1.
+These efforts allowed the US EPA to determine that the Air Station has met the RCRA environmental indicator for protection of human health. - Applying transferable aspects of the Air Station's highly successful UST Monitoring Strategy to the SWMU Cleanup Program.
 This initiative resulted in the accelerated development and approval of the SWMU Management Plan, which in turn led to the closure of four SWMUs and monitoring program changes that will save approximately \$35,000 per year. - Constructing and providing seed funding for start-up of a recovered fuel/used oil blending facility.
-When fully operational in FY03, the blending facility will allow the Air Station to reutilize two waste streams and eliminate over \$200,000 annually in virgin fuel acquisition costs. - Improving community access to restoration program information.
-A multi-pronged initiative to update the Air Station's Community Relations Plan and administrative record with versions that takes full advantage of today's information technologies. - Fostering an atmosphere of openness and trust with the regulatory community. А concerted effort bv restoration personnel to increase program efficiency by improving the Air Station/regulator relationship. this initiative also grew out of successes demonstrated in our highly successful UST program and the results are impressive.
-In addition to meeting all of regulatory our requirements and deadlines, more than twice as many CERCLA and RCRA program decisions and agreements were made during fiscal year 2002 when compared to each of the previous two years.
-This remarkable progress allowed the restoration team to finalize and clear a backlog of documents that had built up through 2000 and 2001.
+Fully operational in FY03, the blending facility allows the Air Station to reutilize two waste streams and eliminate over \$200,000 annually in virgin fuel acquisition costs. - Improving community access to restoration program information.
+A multi-pronged initiative to update and transform the Air Station's Community Relations Plan and administrative record with versions that takes full advantage of today's information technologies. - Constructing and commencing operations of an air sparge/soil venting remedial system and a soil vapor extraction remedial system at two petroleum release sites and the remedial system expansion at a third petroleum release site.

-innovative Applying restoration technologies and management methods to improve program efficiency.
-Another multi-faceted cost saving initiative that includes shifting our operation and maintenance (O&M) contracting from "cost plus" to "firm fixed price" and implementing innovative cost saving technologies such as biological chlorinated source reduction, diffusion bag sampling, on-site x-ray fluorescent and analysis.
+- Fostering an atmosphere of openness and trust with the regulatory community. concerted effort by restoration personnel to increase program efficiency by improving the Air Station/regulator relationship, this initiative also grew out of successes demonstrated in our highly successful UST program and the results are impressive.
+In addition to meeting all of our regulatory requirements and deadlines, nearly twice as many CERCLA RCRA program decisions and and agreements were made during fiscal year 2002 and 2003 when compared to the previous four years combined.
+This remarkable progress allowed the restoration team to finalize and clear a backlog of documents that had built up through 2000 and 2001. - Applying innovative restoration technologies management methods to improve program ø cost saving initiative that includes shifting d operation and maintenance (O&M) contracting from "cost plus" to "firm price" implementing fixed and innovative cost saving technologies such as biological chlorinated source reduction, diffusion bag sampling, and on-site x-ray fluorescent analysis.
 In addition to reducing our overall O&M costs (which currently consume half of our restoration resources), firm fixed price contracting increases access to restoration projects by small and disadvantaged businesses.
 During 2002, the first year of this initiative, \$181,000 in O&M business was contracted directly to small business entities at a savings of 11.7 percent.
-As four additional CERCLA O&M sites and seven UST sites (including the Air Station's largest and most complex UST system) are rolled into the program in FY 2003, annual fixed price contracting directly to small businesses will approach one million dollars - with savings of \$100,000 per year expected.
+In FY2003, four additional CERCLA O&M sites and seven UST sites (including the Air Station's largest and most complex UST system) were rolled into the program; annual fixed price contracting directly to small businesses exceeded 1.78 million dollars - or 75.7% of the total Environmental Restoration.
+Navy (ERN) budget for Cherry Point.